processone/rtb/README.md

   An URI from the `servers` list is picked in round-robin manner during initial connections setup, but it's picked randomly for reconnection attempts.

+  Note that WebSockets connections are currently supported by MQTT scenario only.

 Example:
 ```yaml